MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

 -   show_probability_plot - True/False.
 Defaults to True.
 Produces a probability plot of the failure data and fitted distribution.
 -   print_results - True/False.
 Defaults to True.
 Prints a dataframe of the point estimate, standard error, Lower CI and Upper CI for each parameter.
 -   CI - confidence interval for estimating confidence limits on parameters.
 Must be between 0 and 1.
 Default is 0.95 for 95% CI.
+-   percentiles - True/False (for default list) or specified list or array of percentiles (0 to 100) to print with the results.
+These are the percentiles on time based on the specified CI.
+Not available for Fit_Gamma_2P, Fit_Gamma_3P and Fit_Beta_2P due to confidence intervals not yet implemented.
 -   force_beta (in Fit_Weibull_2P) or force_sigma (in Fit_Normal_2P and Fit_Lognormal_2P).
 This allows the user to force the shape parameter to be a set value.
 Useful for ALT probability plotting.
 Optional input and only available for Fit_Weibull_2P, Fit_Normal_2P and Fit_Lognormal_2P as these are the distributions typically used in ALT probability plotting.
 -   keyword argumets are also accepted for the probability plot (eg. color, linestyle, marker)